cschonhaut/frontend-nanodegree-arcade-game/README.md

 ###Enemy.prototype.render
 - This is what actually draws each enemy in its new location

-###Enemy.prototype.resetBug
+###Enemy.prototype.checkCollisions
+- Credit to MDN (https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection) for base code, customized for my purposes
-- Resets the bug off the canvas when a collision is detected
+- This function sets bounding boxes around the player as well as all of the enemy objects.
+If those bounding boxes overlap at all, a collision is detected.
+- Once the collision is detected, resetPlayer is called
+- Simultaneously, an alert will appear

 ##Player function